Niranjan7771/LanMeet/README.md

 python -m server --host 127.0.0.1 --admin-host 127.0.0.1
 ```

-The console logs each media service listener and prints URLs for the admin dashboard.
+The console logs each media service listener, prints URLs for the admin dashboard, and now records heartbeat diagnostics when run with `--log-level debug`.

 ### 5. Launch a client runtime per participant